Forsyth, Georgia: Geography

 Forsyth is located in central Monroe County at 33.035108°N 83.938085°W. The city is located along Interstate 75 and U.S. Route 41 northwest of Macon.
 I-75 runs southeast to northwest through the eastern part of town, with access from exits 185 through 188.
 The interstate leads southeast 23 mi to downtown Macon and northwest 61 mi to Atlanta.
 US 41 runs through the downtown area from east to west, leading southeast to Macon and west 13 mi to Barnesville.
 Other highways that run through the city include Georgia State Routes 18, 42, and 83.

 According to the United States Census Bureau, the city of Forsyth has a total area of 9.0 sqmi, of which 0.004 sqmi, or 0.04%, are water.
 The city sits atop a ridge which drains southwest to tributaries of Tobesofkee Creek and northeast to tributaries of Rum Creek; both creeks are southeast-flowing tributaries of the Ocmulgee River.

 Demographics

-2020 census

 As of the 2020 United States census, there were 4,384 people, 1,687 households, and 883 families residing in the city.